Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps

 Fairbanks is also famous for this festive suburb to the southeast of town.
 It’s Christmas all year-round here and a must-see for anyone visiting with a family.
-The Santa Claus House offers kids the chance to meet Santa, no matter the time of year.
+The Santa Claus House offers kids the chance to meet Santa, even at the height of summer (Wednesdays – Saturdays).

 Downtown Anchorage